astrafr/Astra-Nuker/README.md

 # Hated Nuker - Fast and Fully Customizable Nuke Bot

-Welcome to **Hated Nuker**, the **world's fastest** and **most customizable** Discord bot designed to perform advanced server management with over 10 powerful commands.
+Welcome to **Hated Nuker**, the **world's fastest nuker series** and **most customizable** Discord bot designed to perform advanced server management with over 10 powerful commands.
 This project is perfect for users who want a powerful tool for managing their Discord servers with lightning-fast performance and full customization options.

 ---